 When someone faces a first degree murder, they face the most serious crime possible.
 Under Arizona law, first degree is punishable by death.
-For those facing these most serious of charges, having an experienced homicide attorney in their corner is a must.
+For those facing these most serious of homicide charges, having an experienced homicide attorney in their corner is a must.

 What is First Degree Murder?

 1. Premeditated Murder

 Defined.
 The crime of premeditated murder requires the prosecution prove that: